muano30/muano/_posts/2021-03-10-Recursion.md

 # What is Recursion.

- When a fuction calls itself until it doesn't.
+ When a function calls itself until it doesn't.

 # Example.